 While commercial fishermen regularly ply the huge lake—winter, and summer, little open-water sportfishing occurs.
 Besides being highly turbid and subject to algae blooms during the warm months, even the slightest wind can build huge waves on this shallow, featureless expanse of water.

 Fishing promoter, former competitive angler, and Team Northland member Chad Maloy has been traveling to Lake Winnipeg in search of giant greenbacks twice a winter for the past several years.
 During that time he’s seen the fishery’s popularity grow large enough to sprout a small guide/outfitter industry, and a quick Internet search bears it out.
 One benefit of using a guide is that they are in tune with where the schools of walleyes have been.
 Many anglers, however, still prefer the DIY approach, he says, and are very successful in their fishing—especially those who have been to the lake before, or are in the company of an experienced angler.

 First-timers, though, will benefit from heeding some pre-trip insights from a veteran.

-The lake itself is virtually void of identifiable underwater structure.
-Moving a mile across the ice might result in a depth change of just a few inches to a foot.
+The lake itself is virtually void of identifiable underwater structures.
+Moving a mile across the ice might result in a depth change of just a few inches to afoot.
 There are no spot-on-a-spot areas.
 The fish here are very nomadic and are basically chasing schools of emerald shiners around the lake.